aRc-rAy/Batua/README.md

-# 📱 Batua - Personal Payment Tracker
+# 📱 SpendBook - Personal Payment Tracker

 A comprehensive Android app for tracking daily expenses with smart SMS detection and analytics.